gregorywmorris/oaken-spirits/2A_AWS.md

 # AWS

+> [!NOTE]
-**Note:** Assumes aws-cli and terraform are set up on the host system.
+> Assumes aws-cli and terraform are set up on the host system.

 1. Open your CLI
 1. `cd oaken-spirits/src/production/aws` <- continue to work from this directory.